margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone grey bird expanding her wings.
 The lone bird swoops down to hover the river.
 The lone bird feathering her wings above the water.
+The big lone bird standing on the grass nea rhte farm holding her poise.
+The lone bird skating on ice.

 Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing